Dr. Katz, Professional Therapist: Post-show

-In 2007, Comedy Central presented An Evening with Dr. Katz: Live from the Comedy Central Stage, a live-action special taped in front of a live audience at the Hudson Theater on Santa Monica Boulevard in Los Angeles, featuring Jonathan Katz reprising his role as Dr. Katz.
-Comedians Maria Bamford, Kathy Griffin, Andy Kindler and Paul F. Tompkins appeared in person as celebrity "clients"; Jon Benjamin and Laura Silverman reprised their respective roles from the animated series.
-This special was included in the "Complete Series" DVD compilation.
-In January 2008, live performances were presented over two nights as part of SF Sketchfest in San Francisco, California.
+In 2007, Comedy Central presented An Evening with Dr. Katz: Live from the Comedy Central Stage, a live-action special taped in front of a live audience at the Hudson Theater on Santa Monica Boulevard in Los Angeles, featuring Jonathan Katz reprising his role as "Dr. Katz".
+Comedians Maria Bamford, Kathy Griffin, Andy Kindler and Paul F. Tompkins appeared in person as celebrity "clients".
+Jon Benjamin and Laura Silverman also reprised their respective roles from the animated series.
+This special was included in the Dr. Katz, Professional Therapist "Complete Series" DVD compilation.
+In January 2008, live performances were presented over two nights as part of the 2008 SF Sketchfest in San Francisco, California.
 On the first night, Jonathan Katz's guest list included Maria Bamford, Brian Posehn and Bob Odenkirk.
 The surprise guest that evening was Robin Williams.
-At the end of the "session" Katz revealed that he had multiple sclerosis in real life.
+At the end of the "session", Katz revealed that he had multiple sclerosis in real life.